Social Studies Electives

 Cultural Diversity (909)

-• This course focuses on the issues, challenges, and opportunities presented by America’s growing diverse population.
-The goal of the class is to encourage students to think in more informed ways through increased understanding, appreciation, and discuss about kinds of difference – racial, ethnic, age, religious, social class, gender, physical ability, and sexual preference/orientation– and for students to become more sophisticated in examining the way race and culture are used as terms in everyday speech.
-Students will gain insight as to their own attitudes and develop a greater awareness and curiosity about the many cultural worlds in the U.S. Students will be required to participate in role–playing activities, research information, and be open–minded.
+This course focuses on the issues, challenges, and opportunities presented by America’s growing diverse population.
+The goal of the class is to encourage students to think in more informed ways through increased understanding, appreciation, and discussion about kinds of difference – racial, ethnic, age, religious, social class, gender, physical ability, and sexual preference/orientation– and for students to become more sophisticated in examining the way race and culture are used as terms in everyday speech.
+Students will gain insight into their own attitudes and develop a greater awareness and curiosity about the many cultural worlds in the U.S. Students will be required to participate in role playing activities, research information, and remain open–minded.

 Holocaust & Genocide Studies (903)